turingschool/curriculum-site/module3/lessons/intro-to-cypress-prework.md

     cy.get('.ideas-container').should('have.length.at.least', 1)
   })
 ```
-Great, now we have checked the dashboard to see if it contains the title, form, and list of ideas, let's move on to write tests for our GET request and Post request.
+Great, now we have checked the dashboard to see if it contains the title, form, and list of ideas, let's move on to write tests for our GET request and POST request.

-### Testing the GET request
+### Step 3: Testing the GET request

 As we saw in the demo image, the application makes GET requests to the server and displays the response in the DOM.
 There is a filled green circle, next to the GET request in the Cypress UI.
 This is the indicator that the request is being made to the server.